GrantWasil/Claude-Project/claude-engineer/ComprehensiveRules/00-main-index.md

 # Star Wars Unlimited: Comprehensive Rules

-Welcome to the comprehensive rules for Star Wars Unlimited.
-This document serves as the main index for navigating the various sections of the rules.
+Welcome to the comprehensive rules for Star Wars Unlimited, a strategic card game set in the Star Wars universe.
+In this game, players build decks around iconic characters and locations, battling for galactic supremacy through tactical gameplay and powerful card combinations.

+Version: 2.0 (Last updated: June 21, 2024)

 ## Table of Contents